skills-dev/write-javascript-actions/.github/steps/6-step.md

 ### ⌨️ Activity: Try out your action

-1. Create a comment in this issue (or create a new one) with the text `/joke`
+1. Create a comment in this issue (or create a new issue) with the text `/joke`

 1. Monitor the **Actions** tab for the "Joke Action" workflow run to complete:
    - Click on the **Actions** tab in your repository